ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/_review.md

 review:
     - questions:
         question: >
-            The firmware is deployed as a container running on Linux on a Cortex-A?
+            The firmware is deployed as a container running on Linux on a Cortex-A.
         answers:
             - "True"
             - "False"
         correct_answer: 2
         explanation: >
             The firmware runs on a Cortex-M, from containerd's perspective it appears to runs as a normal Linux container.